Why 2025 marks a turning point

 DIY Satellite: PocketQubes and access to space for USD 10,000

-HAEDO-SAT (UTN): a 3U CubeSat for Earth observation
+HAEDO-SAT (UTN): a 3U Earth observation CubeSat

 USAT-1 (UNLP): science with GNSS from a CubeSat